Healthy Trail Mix

 But luckily, making a healthy trail mix at home is easy and takes only s few minutes.
-This kind of trail mix made of nuts, seeds, and sugar-free chocolate and low-sugar fruits is an healthy option!
+This kind of trail mix made of nuts, seeds, sugar-free chocolate, and low-sugar fruits is a healthy option!

 A healthy trail mix is naturally:

-But, even if a trail mix can be healthy, keep in mind that nuts, the main ingredients of an healthy trail mix, are high in calories !
+But, even if a trail mix can be healthy, keep in mind that nuts, the main ingredients of a healthy trail mix, are high in calories!

 So even if you are on a diet, watch out!
 Trail mixes can easily add calories to your day.

 How To Make A Healthy Trail Mix Recipe